linrongbin16/fzfx.nvim/README.md

 ### For Windows

-Windows users will have to install the linux shell environment, since basic linux commands such as `echo`, `mkdir` are internally required.
+Windows users will have to install the linux shell environment and core utils, since basic linux commands such as `echo`, `mkdir` are internally required.

 <details>
 <summary><i>Click here to see how to install linux commands</i></summary>